patelchaitany/browser-use/README.md

 playwright install
 ```

+4. Set up API keys (for AI-powered features):
+   - Copy `.env.example` to `.env` and fill in your API keys
+   - Or set environment variables manually (see AI Features section below)

 ## Usage

 ### Running the Demo

-To see the library in action, run the demo script:
+To see the basic DOM extraction in action, run the demo script:

 ```bash
 python demo.py